 - Integrate data security safeguards into the processing activities so that companies meet the GDPR’s compliance and protect the rights of their customers.

 What does privacy by default mean?

 GDPR privacy by default is another obligation of Article 25, which requires companies to restrict their data processing activities only if necessary for a specific goal.
-In particular, Data protection by default requires business entities to collect data for a legitimate interest, specifying that data before its processing starts, timely inform data subjects before collecting this data, and the only process the data needed for the specific purpose.
+In particular, Data protection by default requires business entities to collect data for a legitimate interest, specifying that data before its processing starts, timely informing data subjects before collecting this data, and only processing the data needed for the specific purpose.

 This principle also highlights the involvement of data minimisation and purpose limitation, which are the vital requirements of GDPR.
 In brief, privacy by default can be achieved by:

 - We implement data privacy-first procedures and strategies with default systems and business application settings.

 - Ensuring a business does not provide the illusion of choice to individuals relating to the data they will process.
 This means that individuals require no action to maintain their privacy as it is already built into the system by default.

 - Limiting the processing activities for any additional data unless the individual provides their consent.